María Zambrano: Philosophy

 For Zambrano, there are two main attitudes towards life: the philosophical and the poetic.
 Philosophy starts with the divine: daily things are explained with recourse to the gods, until someone ask himself: what are things?
 Thus, the philosophical attitude emerges when human beings wonder, i.e. because of ignorance.
 The poetic attitude is the answer, the calmness in which we explore the answers to everything, moved not by wonder born from ignorance, but by our human interest and desire to know, to understand, to share, to express.

 Her philosophical attitude is conveyed by means of an unusual language and a creative expression of her way of thinking.
 It determines her literary style and is the basis for what she named her "method".

 Politics

 In all Zambrano's work there is a political spirit manifested in very different ways in her thinking.
-Her political action was more direct in the preceding years of the establishment of the Second Republic and in the Civil War.
-Nonetheless, she refused to take part in any political party and thus rejected a seat in the General Courts offered by Jimenez de Asua.
+Her political action was more direct in the years preceding the establishment of the Second Republic and during the Civil War.
+Nonetheless, she refused to take part in any political party and thus rejected a seat in the Spanish Parliament (Cortes Generales) offered by Jimenez de Asua.
 Although she opted to go on with her philosophical vocation, she did not give up on politics, and which she engaged from the core of thought itself.
 She explained in her first book "Horizonte del liberalismo"(1930), that "politics are done always when it is thought to direct life" and that is precisely what she aspired to achieve by means of her poetic activity, criticism of fascist movements, the discursive reason, and rationalism.

+Tributes

+One of Malaga's main stations, María Zambrano railway station, is named after her.